rsthn/rose-ext-sentinel/README.md

 Verifies if the given credentials are valid, fails with `Wind::R_VALIDATION_ERROR` and sets the `error` field to `strings.@messages.err_authorization` or `strings.@messages.err_credentials`.
 When successful, opens a session and loads the `user` field with the data of the user that has been authenticated.

+Note that Sentinel will automatically run the login process (without creating a session) if the `Authorization: BASIC data` header is detected.

 ### `sentinel::login:forced` user_id:int

 Verifies if the user exist and forces a login without password.
 Fails with `Wind::R_VALIDATION_ERROR` and sets the `error` field to `strings.@messages.err_authorization` or `strings.@messages.err_credentials`.
 When successful, opens a session and loads the `user` field with the data of the user that has been authenticated.

+### `sentinel::authorize` token:string [persistent:bool=false]

+Verifies if the given token is valid and authorizes access.
+Fails with `Wind::R_VALIDATION_ERROR` and sets the `error` field to `strings.@messages.err_authorization`.
+When successful, opens a session (if persistent is set to true), and loads the `user` field with the data of the user related to the token that has been authorized.

+Note that Sentinel will automatically run the authorization process (without creating a session) if the `Authorization: BEARER token` header is detected.

 ### `sentinel::logout`